 - Finally, internalized oppression is what occurs when oppressed people internalize the ideology of inferiority, see it reflected in institutional practice, and experience it in interpersonal interactions.
 They begin to believe that it is true and engage in practices that reinforce it, such as horizontal hostility.
 It manifests itself in the belief that one is to blame for one’s own oppression, rather than ideological, institutional, and interpersonal discrimination.

 Orishas: The various gods and goddesses of the Caribbean and Latin American religion of Santeria, a spiritual practice originating from blended religious aspects of African cultures as well as the Roman Catholic Church.

-Out: For lesbian, gay, bisexual, and transgender people, it is the state of having one’s sexual orientation or gender identity is known.
+Out: For LGBTQIA+ people, it is the state of having one’s sexual orientation or gender identity known.

 Pacific Islander: Refers to persons whose origins are of the following nations: Fiji, Guam, Hawaii, Polynesian, Samoa, Tahiti, or any of the Pacific Islands.

 Pacific Rim: Imaginary line that frames the Pacific Ocean.
 Primarily bordering the U.S., Canada, China, Japan, and Australia.

 Pagan: 1) An adherent of a religion other than Judaism, Christianity, or Islam which are monotheistic.
 Polytheism is the worship of or belief in multiple deities, which are usually assembled into a pantheon of gods and goddesses, along with their own religions and rituals.
 2) A member of a religious, spiritual, or cultural community based on the worship of nature or the earth.

 Paraplegia: Paralysis of the lower half of the body involving both legs.

 Partner: A term inclusive of gender and sexual orientation used to identify someone in a romantic relationship.